Brazilian Seed Diet Side Effects

 - Selenium is an essential nutrient for human beings, and it serves some vital functions, including thyroid function, DNA synthesis, and maintaining the reproductive system.

-- It is also helpful in preventing cancer, giving neurological benefits, and reduces the risk of inflammation in the joints.
+- It is also helpful in preventing cancer, giving neurological benefits, and reducing the risk of inflammation in the joints.

 - Thirty grams of the Brazilian seed contains at least 544 mcg of selenium, which is 777% more than the recommended amount fit for consumption.